norperz/ReviveButHarder/README.md

 # ReviveButHarder
-ReviveButHarder is a change of [Globox1997's Revive Mod](https://github.com/Globox1997/Revive) to change obtainment of revival items to be more difficult.
+ReviveButHarder is an edit of [Globox1997's Revive Mod](https://github.com/Globox1997/Revive) to change obtainment of revival items to be more difficult.

 # Items
 Unlike the original mod, the only way to obtain a Revival Star is to craft it from a Nether Star.